Dale0311/DaleyVote/docs/progress.md

 ### TODO 05/30/2024

-create a way for the client to submit its vote
+- create a way for the client to submit its vote
+  <b>DONE</b>
+- create a way to update the votes of user in room